Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Desingularizations of coherent sheaves

 \begin{corollary} Let $\ccF$ and $\ccG$ sheaves of ranks $r+a$ and $r$ on an integral scheme $X$ and $\ccO^{n}\to\ccF$ and $\ccO^{n+a}\to\ccG$ surjective morphisms.
 Suppose there exists $U\subset X$ an open subset and a commutative diagram

 with the columns split short exact sequences and $h$ an isomorphism.
 Then, we get an induced morphism In particular, $\Bl_{\ccG}X$ is a desingularisation of $\ccF$. \end{corollary} \begin{proof} This follows by dualising the statement in \Cref{prop: one implies k}.
-Note that $g$ is not the dual of $f$, but of its inverse.
+Note that $g$ is not the dual of $f$, but the dual of a splitting of $f$.

 Alternatively, one can copy the proof above.
 The only difference is that a map $\Gr(r, n)\to\Gr(r+a,n+a)$ is \end{proof}